Knowledge management and business growth

 The main types of IT systems used in knowledge management are described below.

 Databases organise information so it can be easily accessed, managed and updated.
-For instance, you might have a database of customers containing their contact information, their orders and preferences.
+For example, you might have a database of customers' contact information, their orders and preferences.
 In many situations, businesses can gain clear benefits from databases.

 A data warehouse is a central storage area you might use if you have a variety of business systems or a range of information in different digital formats.
 Many businesses now use digital asset management to store, manage and retrieve information, and this can be particularly helpful if you sell online.
 You may wish to seek specialist advice from an IT consultant.

 Data mining is a process in which all the data you collect is sorted to determine patterns.
 For instance, data mining can tell you which products are most popular and if one type of customer is likely to buy a particular item.

 Reporting and querying tools let you create reports interpreting data in a particular way.
 For example, it can tell you how many of your sales have been handled by one particular employee.

 Business intelligence portals are websites that bring together all sorts of potentially useful information, such as legal issues or details of new research.